liles-eric/PowerBI/docs/notes/standard-scripts-and-code/2-dax/3-documentation/time-based-measures-definitions.md

 ### Recommended Visuals:
 - **Bar Chart**: Displays the variance in total inventory value.
 - **KPI Visual**: Highlights the variance to identify significant changes.
+- **Stacked Column Chart**: To show the relative contribution of different factors to the variance.
+- **Treemap**: To visualize the share of total inventory value changes across different categories.